jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="range" %}

+You can also include an optional `scale`, which you can set to `logarithmic`.

+{% include side-by-side.html demo="range-log" %}

 ## <a name="file"></a><a name="files"></a>File uploads

 Using the `file` or `files` datatypes within a `fields` list, you can